 The Early American Crafters portray pioneer living.

 Cost: $2 adults and $1 children

-A free shuttle service to Heritage Canyon will be available on Saturday, May 2, from 10am to 4pm.
-The shuttle will run continuously from Fulton City Hall (415 11th Avenue) to Heritage Canyon.
+A free shuttle service to Heritage Canyon will be available on Saturday, May 5, from 10am to 4pm.
+The shuttle will run continuously from The Robert Fulton Community Center (corner of 9th Ave & 4th Street) to Heritage Canyon.
 The last pick up will be at 4pm from Heritage Canyon.

 Arts & Craft Show Vendors, Food Vendors, Run/Walk participants, and Parade participants, - please download registration forms below.